Adaptive robust estimation in sparse vector model: Estimating the variance of the noise

 We now state the lower bounds matching the results of Theorems~\ref{theorem_upperbound_noise_subgaussian} and \ref{theorem_upperbound_noise_polynomial}. \begin{theorem} Let $\tau>0$, $a>0$, and let $s,d$ be integers satisfying $1\le s\le d$.
 Let $\ell(\cdot)$ be any loss function in the class $\mathcal L$.
 Then,

 where $\inf_{\hat{T}}$ denotes the infimum over all estimators and $c>0$, $c'>0$ are constants depending only on $\ell(\cdot)$, $a$ and $\tau$. \end{theorem}

 Theorems~\ref{theorem_upperbound_noise_subgaussian} and~\ref{theorem_lowerbound_noise_subgaussian} imply that the estimator $\hat{\s}^2$ is rate optimal in a minimax sense when the noise belongs to $\mathcal{G}_{a,\tau}$, in particular when it is sub-Gaussian.
 Interestingly, an extra logarithmic factor appears in the optimal rate when passing from the pure Gaussian distribution of $\xi_i$'s (\cf Proposition~\ref{prop:variance:gauss}) to the class of all sub-Gaussian distributions.
 This factor can be seen as a price to pay for the lack of information regarding the exact form of the distribution.
-Also note that this logarithmic factor vanishes as $a\to\infty$.

 Under polynomial tail assumption on the noise, we have the following minimax lower bound.

 \begin{theorem} Let $\tau>0$, $a \ge 2$, and let $s,d$ be integers satisfying $1\le s\le d$.
 Let $\ell(\cdot)$ be any loss function in the class $\mathcal L$.
 Then,